PKM-er/obsidian-zotlit/utils/esbuild-inline-worker/README.md

 # Inline Worker Plugin for esbuild 0.17+

 This is a plugin for [esbuild](https://esbuild.github.io) which allows you to import module as bundled script text for usage in Web Workers.
+Support watch mode, and custom worker import pattern and build options.

+Special thanks to [esbuild-plugin-inline-import](https://github.com/mitschabaude/esbuild-plugin-inline-worker) for the idea.

 ## Installation